-^{} Students must choose a set of Research Seminars (e.g. from the regular Master International Relations) that fits their individual specialization, upon approval by the Director of Studies
+^{} Students must choose a set of Research Seminars (e.g. from the regular Master International Relations or History) that fits their individual specialization

 All course units are listed in the online course catalogue OCASYS.

 2. The modes of instruction and assessment for the course units listed above are set out in the syllabus of each individual course unit and the assessment plan of the degree programme.